tarakbluru/TeZ/README.md

 However, User can override by making config Manual and also specifying the offset in the INSTRUMENT details (eg., [Here](data/sys_cfg.yml#L117)).

+CE_STRIKE & PE_STRIKE - Specific values can also be given.
+If the CE_STRIKE_OFFSET_CFG and PE_STRIKE_OFFSET_CFG
+is MANUAL and these values are not null, then these values get precedence over the CE_STRIKE_OFFSET and PE_STRIKE_OFFSET values.

 Daywise (and Not Tradewise) PNL Tracker: This tracks the mtm position for Intraday traded instruments taken through this app.